-Beverage companies join push for better recycling of their bottles
+Beverage companies aim to get bottles recycled, not trashed

 Right now, only around 6% of U.S. bottles are made from recycled plastic, according to The Recycling Partnership.
 In some regions of the country, that number is as high as 20%.

 Coke has pledged that half its bottles will be made from recycled materials by 2030.
-Pepsi wants 33% of its beverage bottles to be made from recycled material by 2025; Keurig Dr. Pepper wants them in 30% of its packaging by 2025.
+Pepsi wants 33% of its beverage bottles to be made from recycled material by 2025; Keurig Dr Pepper wants them in 30% of its packaging by 2025.

 Reaching those targets will be difficult.
 Wood Mackenzie, a consulting firm for the oil and gas industry, estimates plastic bottle collection rates would have to rise 38% by 2025 and 78% by 2030 to meet them.